 With territory maps, you can integrate location analytics into your sales plans.
 This makes it easy to dive into the details of your business activity.

 A territory map maker lets you quickly segment and filter your data, reorganize your sales territories and much more.
-This level of insight can help you manage the workload of your sales professionals.
+The increased insight you glean from this sales mapping tool can help you manage the workload of your sales professionals.

 More specifically, territory maps can help improve sales by: